 More Salesforce data management resources

 We hope you found this guide helpful.
-Bulk data hygiene is just the beginning of what you can achieve with general automation.
-Using a GAP, you can automate many crucial administrative tasks in your CRM.
+Bulk data hygiene is just the beginning of what you can achieve with low-code automation.
+Using Tray.io, you can automate many crucial administrative tasks in your CRM.
 For one, you can integrate net promoter score (NPS) data into your CRM to find happy customers for advocacy campaigns.
 Or, you can personalize messages in web chat tools using context from your CRM to convert more leads.
 Fast-growing companies like Outreach.io and Adroll are improving sales productivity by automating lead list uploads, enrichment, and many other processes.
 Here are a few additional resources to help you execute and optimize data management projects: